quadraserver/void-linux/README.md

 # void-linux

-this is my actual void-linux config save
+this is my actual void-linux config